Druwayu isn't Compatible with Wica or Druidry

 Summary

-Note: Druwayu is not opposed to respecting the natural environment as a basic factor of necessity, does recognize the diverse kinds of entities (seen and unseen, including the microscopic) as part of nature overall.
+Note: Druwayu is not opposed to respecting the natural environment as a basic factor of necessity and does recognize the diverse kinds of entities (seen and unseen, including the microscopic) as part of nature overall.

-The main issues with Wica and Druidry is its false claims and construction based on lies, misrepresentations, in Wica's case being turned into a feminist ideology, and in the case of Druidry into a a somewhat veiled racist basis instead of straight forward honesty.
-Of course these are not the only things that have those tendencies, which is why Druwayu would not be compatible with them.
+The main issues with Wica and Druidry are its false claims and construction based on lies and misrepresentations—in Wica's case, being turned into a feminist ideology, and in the case of Druidry into a somewhat veiled racist basis instead of straightforward honesty.
+Of course, these are not the only things that have those tendencies, which is why Druwayu would not be compatible with them.

 A further reason Druwayu is fundamentally incompatible with both Wica and modern Druidry lies in the increasing tendency of these traditions to pursue conceptual maximalism while simultaneously denouncing others for cultural appropriation or ideological contamination.
 This contradiction is not peripheral; it is structural.